muratk5n/thirdwave/en/README.md

 ---

+Voltaire Net: "Pentagon confirms having sent weapons to Ukraine as soon as Biden instated"

+---

 \#MTG \#proxywar

 [[-]](https://pbs.twimg.com/media/FSg9hlsX0AUrpkB?format=jpg&name=large)

 ---

-Voltaire Net: "Pentagon confirms having sent weapons to Ukraine as soon as Biden instated"
+The Independent: "China accuses US of ‘political manipulation’ for changing wording about Taiwan on website"

+---

+WION: "Despite sanctions, Russian ruble is the world's top performing currency in 2022"

 ---